-No. Stakeholder Consultation Objective Outcome Conclusion support (particularly in the beginning) Nomen participating in the FGD have played a role and have the potential to become effective actors or agents of change related to climate change adaptation.
+No. Stakeholder Consultation Objective Outcome Conclusion Objective support (particularly in the beginning) Women participating in the FGD have played a role and have the potential to become effective actors or agents of energy related to change related to climate change adaptation.
 They have basic knowledge and skills that can be utilized in adaptation strategies.
-Nomen responding to the impacts of climate change, establishing gendersensitive strategies is critical to ensure the rights of women affected by climate change can be met, including in terms of access to resources and their participation in the decision-making process.
+When responding to the impacts of climate change, establishing gender- sensitive strategies is critical to ensure the rights of women affected by climate change can be met, including in terms of access to resources and their participation in the decision-making process.
 Some women have often been included in decision-making regarding responses to climate change impacts.
 However, this situation needs to be improved in order to be more equitable, as these participants (mostly) are indeed women who are actively organizing or even formal leaders (one of them is the Chief Village) in their respective villages.

-No. Stakeholder Consultation Outcome Conclusion Objective Information related to the role of Women Affected by Climate Change can be used to address knowledge and data gaps related to the vulnerability and impacts of climate change on women and to accelerate learning on effective gender adaptation measures and strategies.
-It is necessary to rebuild consultation rooms for the affected women consultation to better explore their knowledge, skills and experience in the process of implementing adaptation action in Pekalongan City 12 City Stakeholder Focus Group Discussion on Framework and Potential Implementation of The Proposed Program - 20/07/2018 Attended by village leader, local NGO, academicians and local government representatives To disseminate and reach an agreement on the proposed program's framework and activities To disseminate potential risks associated with program implementation Clarification that river flooding is the main cause for inundation at Tirto Village The stakeholder agreed on the proposed implementation area and the selected adaptation actions The stakeholder believes that program implementation should focus not only on action implementation, but also strengthening stakeholder capacity, building knowledge management and advocacy process to Tirto village will not be included as implementation area at village level; and thus Implementation at village level will only cover 8 villages, they are: Degayu, Krapyak, Panjang Wetan, Panjang Baru, Kandang Panjang, Padukuhan Kraton, Bandengan and Pasirkraton kramat Adaptation actions and implementation location proposed within the proposal are the results of
+No. Stakeholder Consultation Objective Outcome Conclusion 12 City Stakeholder •To disseminate and • Clarification that river Information related to the role of Women Affected by Climate Change can be used to address knowledge and data gaps related to the vulnerability and impacts of climate change on women and to accelerate learning on effective gender adaptation measures and strategies.
+It is necessary to rebuild consultation rooms for the affected women consultation to better explore their knowledge, skills and experience in the process of implementing adaptation action in Pekalongan City Tirto village will not 12 City Stakeholder Focus Group Discussion on Framework and Potential Implementation of The Proposed Program - 20/07/2018 Attended by village leader, local NGO, academicians and local government representatives To disseminate and reach an agreement on the proposed program's framework and activities To disseminate potential risks associated with program implementation Clarification that river flooding is the main cause for inundation at Tirto Village The stakeholder agreed on the proposed implementation area and the selected adaptation actions The stakeholder believes that program implementation should focus not only on action implementation, but also strengthening stakeholder capacity, building knowledge management and advocacy process to Tirto village will not be included as implementation area at village level; and thus Implementation at village level will only cover 8 villages, they are: Degayu, Krapyak, Panjang Wetan, Panjang Baru, Kandang Panjang, Padukuhan Kraton, Bandengan and Pasirkraton kramat Adaptation actions and implementation location proposed within the proposal are the results of